isc-projects/kea/doc/sphinx/arm/ddns.rst

 Forward DDNS
 ------------

-The Forward DDNS section is used to configure D2's forward update behavior.
-Currently it contains a single parameter, the catalog of Forward DDNS Domains, which is a list of structures.
+The forward DDNS section is used to configure D2's forward-update behavior.
+Currently it contains a single parameter, the catalog of forward DDNS domains, which is a list of structures.

 ::